HPV vaccine for adolescents aged 12 to 13 years old

 You and your child can ask the school for more information about the vaccine.

-It is important to note that if your child is between 12 and 16 years of age, the final decision to have the vaccine is legally your child’s as long as he or she understands the issues in giving consent.
+If your child is between 12 and 16 years of age, the final decision to have the vaccine is legally your child’s as long as they understand the issues in giving consent.

 Girls and boys aged 16 and over can consent to get the vaccine, if they are in the eligible group for the vaccination programme, unless they don’t understand what’s involved in giving consent.